cypress-io/commit-message-install/README.md

 $(npm bin)/set-status --label "context label" --state success --description "short message"
 ```

-State can be "error", "pending", "failure" or "success".
+State can be "error", "pending", "failure" or "success". `--label` is optional, if not set, then the platform and the package name will be used.

 ## API